数据代理

 Data Management

 Effective data management is the foundation for Data Agent to correctly understand business semantics and metric definitions.
 By standardizing naming conventions, completing field/metric descriptions, setting appropriate data types, and hiding or cleaning irrelevant objects, you can significantly improve query relevance and response speed, reduce large model context costs, and minimize misunderstandings.
-It is recommended to perform self-checks according to the following checklist before publishing datasets and during routine maintenance.
-Using this in conjunction with "Data Vectorization" and "Intelligent Learning" will yield even better results.
+It is recommended to perform self-checks using the following checklist before publishing datasets and during routine maintenance.
+Combining this with "Data Vectorization" and "Intelligent Learning" will yield even better results.

 - Dataset Naming: Ensure dataset names are concise and clearly reflect their purpose.

 - Field Management: Ensure field names are concise and descriptive, avoiding special characters.
-Provide detailed explanations of field purposes in the Field Description, such as "Default to use me as the timeline."
-Additionally, field types should align with their intended use; for example, fields requiring summation should use numeric types, and date fields should use date types, etc.
+Provide detailed explanations of field purposes in the Field Description, such as "Default field for timeline."
+Additionally, field types should align with their intended use, e.g., fields requiring summation should use numeric types, and date fields should use date types, etc.

 - Metric Management: Ensure atomic metric names are concise and descriptive, avoiding special characters.
 Provide detailed explanations of metric purposes in the Atomic Metric Description.